 - The film aims to call attention to the dangers society faces from climate change, and suggests urgent actions that need to be taken immediately.

 - In the film, Gore, who is the chairman and founder of the Climate Reality Project, warned that the Pacific Islands were drowning from global warming and polar bears were dying as Arctic sea ice melted off.

 - The majority of the film, covering issues like Himalayan Glaciers, Greenland and Antarctica losing ice, the severity of hurricanes and other weather phenomena, was accurate and represented the science as it stood.

-- The reason that Gore has pushed so hard on the ideal is because he knows that there are a lot of people out there that don’t believe that it’s a real problem and that will do all that they can to try and ignore it and put it under the rug.
-He believes that, if he keeps pushing the issue and moving it forward, that it can be dealt with in a healthy way that doesn’t need to be intrusive and we can save our world.
+- The reason that Gore has pushed so hard on the ideal because he knows that there are a lot of people out there that don’t believe that it’s a real problem and that will do all that they can to try and ignore it and put it under the rug.
+He believes that if he keeps pushing the issue and moving it forward, it can be dealt with in a healthy way that doesn’t need to be intrusive and we can save our world.

 - Gore, an active environmental activist, spoke about the climate crisis at the South by Southwest (SXSW) festival in Austin, Texas, said that many forward-thinking investors are moving away from companies that invest in fossil fuels and towards companies investing in renewable energy.

 - The former U.S. vice president focused on the need to “punish climate-change deniers, saying politicians should pay a price for rejecting ‘accepted science’.